Backroads Trip Leaders: The Roles of a Trip Leader

 Some examples:

-These positions are leaders who oversee the design, development and all-important quality standards of a trip year after year.
-Trip Experts "own" specific trips not only leading the trips themselves, but also conducting research for those trips, managing relationships with subcontractors in the field, and collaborating with Regional Managers in Berkeley concerning long-term trip development.
+Leaders who hold these positions oversee the design, development, and all-important quality standards of a trip year after year.
+Trip Experts "own" specific trip itineraries.
+They not only lead the trips themselves, but also conduct research for those trips, manage relationships with subcontractors in the field, and collaborate with Regional Coordinators and Managers across the company on long-term trip development.

 Operations Experts